The Crescent Hotel in the Ozark Mountain town of Eureka Springs is said to be the most haunted hotel in America!

 The Hotel Falls into Disrepair and Comes Back to Grandeur

 During the next years the building had various owners and experienced various levels of restoration and neglect.
-It seemed that the death knell for the hotel was in 1967 when a fire destroyed much of the south wing of the hotel.
+In 1967 a fire destroyed much of the south wing of the hotel and it seemed that it might never be grand again.

 Although there were some more owners and various restorations it wasn’t until 1997 when Marty and Elise Roenigk purchased the historic inn that the fortunes of The Crescent Hotel really began to change.